Bỏ qua đến nội dung

-How to Connect Your VinFast Car With Home Assistant?
+Why Connect Your VinFast Car to Home Assistant?

-How to Connect Your VinFast Car With Home Assistant?
+Why Connect Your VinFast Car to Home Assistant?

-Why Connect Your VinFast Car With Home Assistant?
+Why Connect Your VinFast Car to Home Assistant?

-If you own a VinFast electric vehicle (VF e34, VF 3, VF 5, VF 6, VF 7, VF 8, or VF 9) and are also a fan of home automation, you may have wished to:
+If you own a VinFast electric car (VF e34, VF 3, VF 5, VF 6, VF 7, VF 8, or VF 9) and you are also a fan of home automation, you may have wished you could:

 • Monitor the car’s status in real time right on your smart home dashboard